Putting Everything Together: Transforming Organizations with Grounded Architecture

 KEY POINTS:

-• When a Grounded Architecture framework is in place, it can positively transform an organization’s functioning.
+- When Grounded Architecture is in place, it can positively transform how an organization functions.

-• These impact categories are Executing At Scale, Improving the Quality of Decision-Making with Data, Maximizing Organizational Alignment & Learning, and Higher Adaptivity.
+- The main impact categories are Executing At Scale, Improving Decision-Making with Data, Maximizing Organizational Alignment & Learning, and Higher Adaptivity.

 Executing at Scale